aaldulimi/Tarkibi/README.md

 # Tarkibi
 Build LJSpeech-like single speaker audio datasets within minutes.
-Requires two things, a popular, identifiable person that has a decent amount of clips on youtube of them speaking, and a reference clip of that speaker (>=10s).
+Requires two things, a popular, identifiable person that has a decent amount of clips on youtube of them speaking, and a reference clip of that speaker (>=10s, 16KHz).

+### Performance
+Speaker diarization, noise reduction, speaker verification and transcription models are used.
+All are offline models (will possibly add option to use some cloud provider in the future).
+Performance is OK on my Macbook Pro (2019) 13 inch base model.
+A 10 minute target duration takes about 10 minutes to run.

 ## Usage
 #### 1. Clone repo and install dependencies